-In October 2021, the European Commission adopted legislative proposals for further amendments to the Capital Requirements Regulation (CRR), CRD IV and the BRRD (the "2021 Banking Package").
+In October 2021, the European Commission adopted legislative proposals for further amendments to the Capital Requirements Regulation (CRR), CRD and the BRRD (the "2021 Banking Package").
 Amongst other things, the 2021 Banking Package would implement certain elements of Basel III that have not yet been transposed into EU law.
-The 2021 Banking Package is subject to amendment in the course of the EU's legislative process; and its scope and terms may change prior to its implementation.
-In addition, in the case of the proposed amendments to CRD IV and the BRRD, their terms and effect will depend, in part, on how they are transposed in each member state.
+In the case of the proposed amendments to CRD and the BRRD, their terms and effect will depend, in part, on how they are transposed in each member state.
 The European Council's proposal on CRR and CRD was published on 8 November 2022.

-During February 2023, the European Parliament's ECON Committee voted to adopt Parliament's proposed amendments to the Commission's proposal, and the 2021 Banking Package is currently in the final stage of the EU legislative process.
+During February 2023, the European Parliament's ECON Committee voted to adopt Parliament's proposed amendments to the Commission's proposal.
 In June 2023, negotiators from the Council presidency and the European Parliament reached a provisional agreement on amendments to the Capital Requirements Regulation and the Capital Requirements Directive.
-In December 2023, the preparatory bodies of the Council and European Parliament have endorsed the banking package.
+In December 2023, the preparatory bodies of the Council and European Parliament have endorsed the amendments to the Capital Requirements Regulation and the Capital Requirements Regulation and the Capital Requirements Regulation and the Capital Requirements Directive.
 With the decisions taken by the Council and European Parliament preparatory bodies, the legal texts have now been published on the Council and the Parliament websites.
-Although still subject to legal revision and to the final vote in the Plenary, no changes in substance are expected until its adoption in the European Parliament by the second guarter of 2024.
-It is expected that the 2021 Banking Package will enter into force on 1 January 2025; and certain measures are expected to be subject to transitional arrangements or to be phased in over time.
+Although still subject to legal revision and to the final vote in the Plenary, no changes in substance are expected until their adoption by the European Parliament by the second quarter of 2024.
+It is expected that they will enter into force on 1 January 2025; and certain measures are expected to be subject to transitional arrangements or to be phased in over time.